1917 Alberta general election: 1917 soldiers' and nurses' vote

 Two extra seats were added for this election.
 Two MLAs were elected to represent the soldiers and nurses serving overseas.
 They were elected through plurality block voting, with each soldier and nurse having two votes.
 Roberta MacAdams, the sole woman in the race, capitalized on the two-vote system by instructing the soldiers to "give one vote to the man of your choice and the other vote to the Sister" (herself).
 She was successful, becoming the second woman elected in Alberta and in the whole of the British Empire.

 Candidates and voters were Albertans who were enlisted for overseas military, naval or nursing service.
+Records show that 13,286 soldiers and nurses voted, casting almost 26,000 votes.

-The MLAs sat on the opposition benches.
+After the election, the MLAs sat on the opposition benches.
 They were non-partisan officially, although both Robert Pearson and Roberta MacAdams allied themselves to Labour and NPL MLAs by showing social consciousness in regards the conditions available for returned soldiers and working families.

 The vote was held on 18 September 1917.